PalatinCoder/SquadIT/_posts/2016-10-12-technology-and-team-roles.md

 ---
 title: "Technology and Team Roles"
 author: Jan
-excerpt: "After we introduced our project last week, we now want to talk about the technology we're going to use to build SquadIT, and also how we arranged the team roles."
+excerpt: "After we introduced our project last week, we now want to talk about the technology we're going to use and also how we arranged the team roles."
 ---

 Goooooood Morning World!